KQM-git/TCL/docs/characters/electro/yae-miko.md

 ---
-description: Lady Guuji of the Grand Narukami Shrine also serves as the editor-in-chief of Yae Publishing House.
+description: Lady Guuji of the Grand Narukami Shrine.
+Also serves as the editor-in-chief of Yae Publishing House.
 Unimaginable intelligence and cunning are hidden under her beautiful appearance.
 ---

 # Yae Miko